ChrisPelatari/chrispelatari.github.io/_posts/2006-01-30-all-in-your-head-dj-fred-castillo.md

 ---
 layout: post
-title: All In Your Head: DJ Fred Castillo
+title: All In Your Head&#58; DJ Fred Castillo
 date: 2006-01-30 21:14
 author: chrispelatari
 comments: true